 A supervised land cover classification of the 2015 Landsat imagery was performed in ENVI.
 The resulting land cover map provided the most recent land use patterns for the MNGWPD.
 This data was incorporated into both the LUCIS and SWAT model methodologies as a current land cover data layer.
 Classification was first done to identify 6 broad classes: urban, forest, agriculture, open water, wetlands, and bare land.
 These land cover classes were then divided into respective subgroups for each LUCIS objective.

-The primary method used in this project was the LUCIS model.
+The primary method used in this project included the LUCIS model.
 All ancillary and project-generated datasets were utilized in LUCIS based on goals and objectives corresponding to 3 primary land use types: urban, agriculture, and conservation.
 These three categories correspond to the major land use allocations reflecting conflicting interests in the study area.
 Each of the three LUCIS land use categories had an independent set of goals and objectives relating to water quality and reforestation (Appendix B).
 These goals and objectives were used to develop suitability criteria for each land use group and, ultimately, a suitability data layer.
 The resulting suitability data layers were weighted based on input from The Nature Conservancy to produce a series of maps illustrating potential conflict or multiple land use zones for reforestation interests.

 The SWAT model was used in this project to assess the impact of different land management practices as well as quantify the hydrological processes of the MNGWPD watersheds.
 The 10 m ASTER DEMs, gridded soil survey (gSSURGO) data, 2015 Landsat 8-based land cover classification, and climate data from the Climate Forecast System Reanalysis (CFSR) for 2001-2014 were used satisfy the data inputs for the SWAT model.